lambdaclass/concrete/ROADMAP.md

     compare diagnostics, resolved ids where expected, typed/Core/backend facts, obligations, release-bundle summaries, and compiled output, while allowing source spans and source hashes to differ where they honestly should.
-38. Add source-location privacy modes, borrowing the useful part of Odin's source-location controls but making them audit-visible:
+38. [OPEN] Add source-location privacy modes, borrowing the useful part of Odin's source-location controls but making them audit-visible:
     `[build] source-location-mode = "normal" | "filename" | "obfuscated" |
     "none"` in `Concrete.toml`, plus `--source-location-mode <mode>` for